 But if third-party negligence is present, that party is liable.
 That is how you recover compensation for your injuries.
 This is money damages.
 These costs include money for pain and suffering.

-Consult the burn injury lawyers at ELFPI.
-Discuss your case with a pro.
-That way legal options get explained.
-Research is vital.
+Consult the burn injury lawyers at Ehline Law Firm.
+Discuss your case with a pro who can explain your legal options.
+Most of all, acting is vital before hurting your chances of winning.
 Evidence can disappear, and the witness’s memories can fade.
 Call (213) 596-9642.
 Don’t let time run out.